Guy I of Clermont: Biography

-Guy was the youngest son of Simon II of Clermont (c.
-1216 – 1286) by Adele of Montfort (d.
-1279), daughter of Amaury VI of Montfort.
-He had three brothers and at least one sister, whose son was the famous Robert VIII Bertrand (fr), also Marshal of France.
+Guy was the youngest son of Simon II of Clermont and Adele of Montfort daughter of Amaury VI of Montfort.
 In 1296 he became Marshal of France, when his elder brother Raoul of Clermont, Viscount of Châteaudun and Seigneur of Nesle was already the Constable and Grand Chamberlain of France.
 The French King Philip "the fair" (1268–1314) sent the two brothers to attack the enemy at the Siege of Lille (1297), where they were victorious and took a large number of prisoners.
 Some descendant to Guy is said have assisted in the conquest of Guyenne by Philip's grandson King Edward III of England (1312–1377).

 Together with his brother, under Robert II, Count of Artois as commander, he fought in the Franco-Flemish War (1297–1305) against the County of Flanders.
 In 1302 in the Battle of the Golden Spurs at Kortrijk, the French army was utterly defeated, all three killed and the Flemish regained independence.